-The GMO Panel assessed the four-event stacked maize MON 89034 x 1507 x NK603 x DAS-40278-9, which is derived from crossing four genetically engineered maize events (EFSA, 2019).
+The GMO panel assessed the five-event stacked maize MON 89034 x 1507 x MON 88017 x 59122 x DAS-40278-9, which is derived from crossing five genetically engineered maize events (EFSA, 2018).
 The maize contains genes conferring resistance to three herbicides and produces six insecticidal proteins.

-- MON 89034 expressing Cry1A.105 and Cry2Ab2 insecticidal proteins; - 1507 expressing the Cry1F insecticidal protein and phosphinothricin acetyl transferase (PAT) protein for tolerance to glufosinate-containing herbicides; - NK603 expressing the 5-enolpyruvylshikimate-3-phosphate synthase (CP4 EPSPS) and its variant CP4 EPSPS L214P protein - DAS-40278-9 expressing the aryloxyalkanoate dioxygenase 1 (AAD-1) protein.
+- MON 87427 expressing CP4 EPSPS protein for tolerance to glyphosate-containing herbicides; - MON 89034 expressing Cry1A.105 and Cry2Ab2 insecticidal proteins; - 1507 expressing the Cry1F insecticidal protein and phosphinothricin acetyl transferase (PAT) protein for tolerance to glufosinate-containing herbicides; - MON 88017 expressing the Cry3Bb1 and CP4 EPSPS protein for tolerance to glyphosatecontaining herbicides; - 59122 expressing the Cry34Ab1 and Cry35Ab1 insecticidal proteins and the PAT protein for tolerance to glufosinate-containing herbicides and - DAS-40278-9 expressing the aryloxyalkanoate dioxygenase 1 (AAD-1) protein.

-Consequently, the stacked maize produces three insecticidal toxins (Cry1A.105, Cry2Ab2 and Cry1F that target lepidoptera insects).
-Further, the maize is resistant to four groups of complementary of herbicides (glyphosate, glufosinate and quizalofop- and 2,4-D-containing herbicides).
+Consequently, the stacked maize produces six insecticidal toxins; Cry1A.105, Cry2Ab2 and Cry1F that target lepidoptera insects, and Cry3Bb1, Cry34Ab1 and Cry35Ab1 that target coleoptera).
+The maize is also resistant to four groups of complementary herbicides (glyphosate, glufosinate and quizalofop- and 2,4-D-containing herbicides).
 Even though Implementing Regulation 503/2003 has been in force since 2014, EFSA has not applied it in this case.